Timon-R/TRA420_Modeling_2025/docs/economic_module.md

 `POP_SSP1_5.xlsx`, readable via pandas + openpyxl).
 Provide `gdp_series` only if you need to override the SSP tables with custom economic trajectories.

+### DICE socioeconomics mode

+Alternatively, populate the top-level `socioeconomics` block in `config.yaml` with `mode: dice`.
+The associated `dice` settings use the DICE capital-TFP-population equations (logistic population, declining TFP growth, Cobb–Douglas output, and a fixed savings/depreciation pair) to generate a GDP/population table that spans the full SCC evaluation horizon. `run_scc.py` feeds this synthetic series into `EconomicInputs.from_csv` via the new `gdp_frame` parameter, so no SSP workbook or GDP CSV is required when you want a purely DICE-consistent socio-economic baseline.
+Set `socioeconomics.dice.scenario` to an explicit SSP (e.g. `SSP2`) or to `as_climate_scenario` so each climate pathway automatically reuses the matching SSP family when building its DICE projection.

 ## Damage Functions

 Default damage function `damage_dice` implements: